zeedexio/amm-bot-2/README.md

 - Buying large amounts of the base token will increase the price
 - Selling large amounts of the base token will decrease the price

 A typical Constant Market Making model has a continuous price curve.
 This bot discretizes the continuous price curve and creates a number of limit orders to simulate the curve.
 The order price is limited between `BOT_MAX_PRICE` and `BOT_MIN_PRICE`.
-The price difference between adjacent orders is `ORDER_STEP`.
-(Max Min Prices to be implemented in later releases)
+The price difference between adjacent orders is `PRICE_GAP`.

 ![Image](assets/const_product_graph.png)
 ([Image Source](https://medium.com/scalar-capital/uniswap-a-unique-exchange-f4ef44f807bf))

 Constant product algorithms have a disadvantage of low inventory utilization.
 For example, by default it only uses 5% of your inventory when the price increases 10%. `EXPAND_INVENTORY` can help you add depth near the current price.

-- `MAX_PRICE` Max order price
-- `MIN_PRICE` Min order price
-- `ORDER_STEP` Price difference rate between adjacent orders.
-For example, ask price increases by 2% and bid price decreases by 2% if `ORDER_STEP=0.02`.
+- `PRICE_GAP` Price difference rate between adjacent orders.
+For example, ask price increases by 2% and bid price decreases by 2% if `PRICE_GAP=0.02`.
 - `EXPAND_INVENTORY` Order sizes difference amount between adjacent orders spread linearly.
 For example, all order sizes will be increased linearly by 5% if `EXPAND_INVENTORY=0.05`.

 #### Liquidity Sourcing In Constant Product AMM